-[WASHINGTON, DC] – U.S. Senators Richard Blumenthal (D-CT), Maria Cantwell (D-WA) and Edward J. Markey (D-MA), members of the Senate Committee on Commerce, Science, and Transportation, introduced the Essential Transportation Employee Safety Act today to address workplace safety for essential transportation workers.
+[WASHINGTON, D.C.] – At the Senate Commerce Committee hearing on the impact of the COVID-19 pandemic on transportation and critical infrastructure, U.S. Senators Richard Blumenthal (D-CT), Maria Cantwell (D-WA) and Edward J. Markey (D-MA) unveiled the Essential Transportation Employee Safety Act to address workplace safety for essential transportation workers.
 The legislation – endorsed by the country’s leading transportation labor unions – would prioritize coronavirus testing for transportation workers, and ensure employers implement critical health and safety requirements to keep their workforce safe.

-“Frontline transportation workers must have safe working conditions amid the pandemic,” said Blumenthal.
-“These workers are tirelessly serving our public on the roads, railways, and in the skies, and must have priority access to testing, personal protective equipment, and a safe workplace.
-This bill would also make wearing a mask on passenger transportation the law, protecting the traveling public and transportation workers during the pandemic and building on President Biden’s recent Executive Order.
-I am proud to introduce this bill with Chair Cantwell and Senator Markey to put in place strong health and safety standards, and give transportation workers the critical tools they need to do their jobs safely.”
+“We must ensure the utmost safety of our frontline transportation workers amid this pandemic,” said Blumenthal.
+“As these workers continue to serve our public on the roads, railways, and in the skies, they must have priority access to coronavirus tests, readily available personal protective equipment, and a safe workplace to protect their health.
+I am proud to introduce this legislation with Ranking Member Cantwell and Senator Markey to establish strong safety and health standards, and give essential transportation workers the peace of mind they deserve.”

 The Essential Transportation Employee Safety Act would require the U.S. Secretary of Transportation to work with the Centers for Disease Control and Prevention (CDC) and the Federal Emergency Management Agency (FEMA) to support the efforts of state and local governments to provide for priority testing of transportation workers.
 It would also implement personal protective equipment and disinfection and sanitization requirements for owners and operators of equipment or facilities used by certain transportation employers.